 Nara, a gem of a city in Japan, is an absolute must-visit!
 Nara is the old capital of Japan.
 It served as the capital from 710 AD to 794 AD, a period known as the Nara period.
 Steeped in history, it’s home to stunning temples and shrines as well as one particular famous animal.

 What truly sets Nara apart is its resident deer population, regarded as sacred and roaming freely throughout the city’s parks.
 These gentle creatures add an enchanting touch to your explorations.
-Plus, Nara’s compact size makes it perfect for a day trip from Kyoto or Osaka, or you can linger a while longer in its warm, welcoming atmosphere.
+Plus, the cities compact size makes it perfect for a day trip from Kyoto or Osaka, or you can linger a while longer in its warm, welcoming atmosphere.
 Whether you’re a history buff, nature lover, or just looking for a memorable experience, Nara has it all.
 I enjoyed my day trip here even more than I had expected and highly recommend a visit.

 Best Things to Do in Nara